lunchboxer/article-keeper/static/articles-md/1105A-fantastic-family-feasts-traditional-meals-from-history.md

 1. What did noble families eat at feasts during the Middle Ages in Europe?

-   a) Fish and dumplings
+   a.
+Fish and dumplings
-   b) Dormice and cheesecake
+   b.
+Dormice and cheesecake
-   c) Roast goose and wild boar
+   c.
+Roast goose and wild boar
-   d) Challah bread and matzo ball soup
+   d.
+Challah bread and matzo ball soup

 2. What does charoset dip eaten at Passover represent?

-   a) Tears and hardship
+   a.
+Tears and hardship
-   b) Sweet joy
+   b.
+Sweet joy
-   c) Liberation
+   c.
+Liberation
-   d) Protection
+   d.
+Protection

 3. Based on the article, why were pies with live birds impressive at medieval feasts?

-   a) The birds would dance.
+   a.
+The birds would dance.
-   b) It took great skill to catch the birds.
+   b.
+It took great skill to catch the birds.
-   c) It was unique and entertaining.
+   c.
+It was unique and entertaining.
-   d) The pies tasted better.
+   d.
+The pies tasted better.

 4. According to the article, what makes traditional feasts special?

-   a) Rare ingredients
+   a.
+Rare ingredients
-   b) Symbolic foods
+   b.
+Symbolic foods
-   c) Fancy cooking methods
+   c.
+Fancy cooking methods
-   d) Huge portions
+   d.
+Huge portions

 5. How does the article show that traditional foods connect families to their history?

-   a) Families eat exotic ingredients.
+   a.
+Families eat exotic ingredients.
-   b) Preparation methods are outdated.
+   b.
+Preparation methods are outdated.
-   c) Stories and meaning pass between generations.
+   c.
+Stories and meaning pass between generations.
-   d) Holiday meals are the same worldwide.
+   d.
+Holiday meals are the same worldwide.

 6. What is the main idea of the article?

-   a) Jewish food traditions are unique.
+   a.
+Jewish food traditions are unique.
-   b) Salmon was a Native American staple.
+   b.
+Salmon was a Native American staple.
-   c) Families worldwide have traditional holiday feasts.
+   c.
+Families worldwide have traditional holiday feasts.
-   d) Cooking took a long time in pioneer days.
+   d.
+Cooking took a long time in pioneer days.

 ## Answer Key